 - Questions and answers about recording and paying hours worked for nonexempt employees.

-- View video of the Oct.
+- The link to video of the Oct.
 24, 1:30 p.m.
-FLSA informational/training session, designed to explain federal, state and University requirements for nonexempt/hourly employees.
-A Bronco Net ID and password are required to access the video.
-Please note: The FLSA offers two options for calculating overtime in instances where an employee holds multiple appointments with the University.
+FLSA information/training sessions has been removed.
+Due to changes in federal law and University policy, the video content is somewhat outdated.
+For instance, the FLSA offers two options for calculating overtime in instances where an employee holds multiple appointments with the University.
 Rather than adopting the "weighted average" method as detailed in the FLSA informational/training session video, WMU will continue calculating overtime for these multiple appointments based upon the hourly rate for the appointment in which the overtime hours are worked.
 Please see Overtime, Policies and Procedures Manual Section 5.
+For other questions about calculating overtime, please contact your HR Representative.